-The Authority was created pursuant to Chapter 703 of the Acts of 1963 (the Act) of the Commonwealth of Massachusetts (the Commonwealth), as amended, as a body politic and corporate and a public instrumentality to finance, design, and construct residence facilities, dining commons, parking, athletic, cultural, and other student activity facilities primarily for use by students, staff and their dependents of state colleges.
+The Authority was created pursuant to Chapter 703 of the Acts of 1963 (the Act) of the Commonwealth of Massachusetts (the Commonwealth), as amended, as a body politic and corporate and a public instrumentality to finance, design, construct and oversee the management of residence halls, dining commons, parking, athletic, cultural, and other student life activities primarily for the use (i) of one or more state colleges, students, staff and their dependents; (ii) for lease to or use by an organization or association, in any form, of students or others the activities of which are a part of the activities at one or more state colleges; or (iii) for lease to or use by any other entity the activities of which further the purposes of one or more of the state colleges.
 Such facilities may be provided in collaboration with and for joint use by other agencies, boards, commissions, or authorities of the Commonwealth.
 The Act was amended in 2010 to change the definition of state college to "any of the public institutions of higher education in the state university segment or the community college segment".
-The state university segment of the public institutions of higher education includes the following institutions: Bridgewater, Fitchburg, Framingham, Salem, Westfield, and Worcester State Universities, Massachusetts College of Liberal Arts (MCLA), Massachusetts College of Art and Design (MassArt), and Massachusetts Maritime Academy (Mass Maritime).
+The state university segment of the public institutions of higher education includes the following institutions: Bridgewater, Fitchburg, Framingham, Salem, Westfield, and Worcester State Universities, Massachusetts College of Liberal Arts, Massachusetts College of Art and Design, and Massachusetts Maritime Academy.
 The community college segment includes the following institutions: Berkshire, Bristol, Bunker Hill, Cape Cod, Greenfield, Holyoke, Massachusetts Bay, Massasoit, Middlesex, Mount Wachusett, North Shore, Northern Essex, Quinsigamond, Roxbury, and Springfield Technical Community Colleges.
-As of June 30, 2013, the Authority has not financed or managed any project for any of the 15 community colleges.

 Pursuant to the Act and a Contract for Financial Assistance, Management and Services between the Commonwealth acting by and through the Board of Higher Education (BHE) (the Contract), the Authority annually sets and assesses rents and fees sufficient to provide for the payment of all costs of its facilities, including maintenance, operation, administration, reserves and to pay debt service on revenue bonds issued to finance its projects.
 The Authority receives no direct appropriation from the Commonwealth.
-Approximately 15,000 students reside in the 43 residential complexes owned by the Authority.
-These facilities house over one-third of full-time undergraduate students and comprise about 4.3 million square feet of space in approximately 96 separate structures on the nine state university campuses.
+Approximately 15,700 students reside in the 44 residential complexes owned by the Authority.
+These facilities house over one-third of full-time undergraduate students and comprise about 4.4 million square feet of space in approximately 96 separate structures on the nine state university campuses.

 The universities certify residence hall occupancy to the Authority and to the Commonwealth's Department of Higher Education on a semi-annual basis.
-For the academic year 2012/13, the number of students housed in on-campus housing owned by the Authority was 101% of design occupancy.
+For the academic years 2013/14 and 2012/13, the number of students housed in on-campus housing owned by the Authority was 99.1% and 101% of design occupancy, respectively.

-The following table shows average annual residence hall occupancy every other year from the 2000/01 through 2012/13 academic years (and includes 2011/12 academic year).
+The following table shows average annual residence hall occupancy every other year from the 2000/01 through 2012/13 academic years (and includes 2013/14 academic year) and the average number of design occupancy beds for those periods.